FFlop/fflop/README.md

 I love Progamming in python and much more!

-🔭 I’m currently working on utilitybot a discordbot..
+🔭 I’m currently working on a discordbot with my team

-🌱 I’m currently learning JavaScript, Docker, Docker-Compose, Cloud Computing
+🌱 I’m currently learning JavaScript, Docker, Docker-Compose, Cloud Computing, Node.js

-👯 I’m looking to collaborate on basically anything related to python
+👯 I’m looking to collaborate on lots of projects on python

 📫 How to reach me: i use discord alot so you can add me @Flop#7234 but you can also check out my twitter..